Aider-AI/aider/docs/benchmarks.md

 on almost all the ChatGPT models, using a variety of edit formats.
 This produced some interesting results:

-  - Asking GPT to just return an updated copy of the whole file in a normal fenced code block is by far the most reliable and effective edit format.
+  - Asking GPT to return an updated copy of the whole file in a normal markdown fenced code block is by far the most reliable and effective edit format.
 This is true across all GPT-3.5 and GPT-4 models.
   - Using the new function calling API is worse than the above whole file method, for all models.
-GPT writes worse code and frequently mangles this output format, even though OpenAI introduced the function calling API to make structured output formatting more reliable.
+GPT writes worse code and frequently mangles this output format, even though the function calling API was introduced to make structured outputs more reliable.
 This was a big surprise.
   - The new June (`0613`) versions of `gpt-3.5-turbo` are worse at code editing than the older February (`0301`) version.
 This was unexpected.
   - The GPT-4 models are much better at code editing than the GPT-3.5 models, as expected.